HAMPTON ROADS CLOSURES ON WATER CROSSINGS, INTERSTATES AND OTHER NOTABLE DETOURS

 I-64 Widening Project, York County:

-· Traffic shift scheduled to begin overnight starting as early as May 12, on I-64 west between Route 199/Humelsine Parkway (exit 242) and Colonial Parkway.
+· Traffic shift scheduled to begin overnight starting as early as May 19, on I-64 east between Route 199/Newman Road (exit 234) and Route 143/Capitol Landing Road (exit 238).

 · A consecutive, long-term lane closure under traffic signal control on Colonial Parkway at the I-64 overpass continues.